• Home

 Across the world, e-commerce has transformed how consumers access products and how businesses reach global markets.
 Online marketplaces and social media platforms now facilitate billions of transactions every day, cutting across borders and connecting buyers and sellers on an unprecedented scale.

 However, this rapid expansion has also created significant vulnerabilities.
 Criminals and unscrupulous sellers exploit gaps in online oversight to offer illicit, unsafe, or non-compliant goods that would never be permitted in regulated offline environments.
-These include unlicensed pharmaceuticals, counterfeit and adulterated cosmetics, banned pesticides, illicit alcohol and tobacco, unsafe children’s products, and even stolen merchandise.
+These include IP-infringing goods, unlicensed pharmaceuticals, counterfeit and adulterated cosmetics, banned pesticides, illicit alcohol and tobacco, unsafe children’s products, and even stolen merchandise.
 The result is a growing disconnect between long-standing consumer protection frameworks and the realities of digital commerce.

 TRACIT’s report, The Landscape of Lawlessness Online, documents the breadth of illicit trade occurring on online platforms and examines the structural weaknesses that allow such activities to persist.
 The report provides concrete examples from major global marketplaces and social media platforms, illustrating how gaps in seller verification, product screening, and enforcement routinely expose consumers, businesses, and governments to harm.